-The total principal balance of our Notes and other debt was \$4.6 billion at December 31, 2017, with a fair value of \$4.4 billion.
+The total principal balance of our Notes and other debt was \$5.0 billion at December 31, 2018, with a fair value of \$4.5 billion.
 The estimated fair value of the Notes and other debt was based on available external pricing data and current market rates for similar debt instruments, among other factors, which are classified as Level 2 inputs within the fair value hierarchy.
 Derivative instruments are carried at fair value.
-See Note 7.
+See Note 8.
 The fair value of our interest rate swap is determined based on the present value of expected future cash flows using observable, quoted LIBOR swap rates for the full term of the swap and also incorporate credit valuation adjustments to appropriately reflect both Uniti 's own non-performance risk and non-performance risk of the respective counterparties.
 The Company has determined that the majority of the inputs used to value its derivative instruments fall within Level 2 of the fair value hierarchy; however the associated credit valuation adjustments utilized Level 3 inputs, such as estimates of credit spreads, to evaluate the likelihood of default by the Company and its counterparties.
-As of December 31, 2017, the Company has assessed the significance of the impact of the credit valuation adjustment is not significant to the overall value of the derivatives.
+As of December 31, 2018, the Company has assessed the significance of the impact of the credit valuation adjustments on the overall valuation of its derivative positions and has determined that the credit valuation adjustment is not significant to the overall value of the derivatives.
 As such, the Company classifies its derivative instruments valuation in Level 2 of the fair value hierarchy.

-As part of the acquisition of Hunt on July 3, 2017, we may be obligated to pay contingent consideration (the "Hunt Contingent Consideration") upon the achievement of certain defined revenue milestones; therefore, we have recorded the estimated fair value of contingent consideration of approximately \$11.5 million as of December 31, 2017.
-See Note 4.
+As part of the acquisition of Hunt on July 3, 2017, we may be obligated to pay contingent consideration (the "Hunt Contingent Consideration") upon the achievement of certain defined revenue milestones; therefore, we have recorded the estimated fair value of contingent consideration of approximately \$10.0 million as of December 31, 2018.
+See Note 5.
 In accordance with the Hunt merger agreement, Uniti common shares will be used to satisfy the contingent consideration payment.
-The fair value of the Hunt Contingent Consideration at December 31, 2017 was determined using the closing price of our common shares in the active market and probability estimates of future earnings and is classified as Level 3.
+The fair value of the Hunt Contingent Consideration at December 31, 2018 was determined using the closing price of our common shares in the active market and probability estimates of future earnings and is classified as Level 3.
+On January 4, 2019, we settled the Hunt Contingent Consideration in full satisfaction of the obligation through the issuance of 645,385 common shares having a fair value of \$11.2 million.

-As part of the acquisition of Tower Cloud on August 31, 2016, we may be obligated to pay contingent consideration upon achievement of certain defined operational and financial milestones; therefore, we recorded the estimated fair value of future contingent consideration of \$94.3 million as of December 31, 2017.
-The fair value of the contingent consideration as of December 31, 2017, was determined using a discounted cash flow model and probability adjusted estimates of the future earnings and is classified as Level 3.
-During the year ended December 31, 2017, we paid \$20.0 million for the achievement of certain milestones in accordance with the Tower Cloud merger agreement.
+As part of the acquisition of Tower Cloud on August 31, 2016, we may be obligated to pay contingent consideration upon achievement of certain defined operational and financial milestones; therefore, we recorded the estimated fair value of future contingent consideration of \$73.4 million as of December 31, 2018.
+The fair value of the contingent consideration as of December 31, 2018, was determined using a discounted cash flow model and probability adjusted estimates of the operational milestones and is classified as Level 3.
+During the year ended December 31, 2018, we paid \$18.6 million for the achievement of certain milestones in accordance with the Tower Cloud merger agreement.

 Changes in the fair value of contingent consideration will be recorded in our Consolidated Statement of Income in the period in which the change occurs.
-For the year ended December 31, 2017, there was a \$10.7 million increase in the fair value of the contingent consideration that was recorded in Other expense on the Consolidated Statements of Income.
+For the year ended December 31, 2018, there was a \$3.7 million decrease in the fair value of the contingent consideration that was recorded in Other expense on the Consolidated Statements of Income.